pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

 ## Addressing the Question of Separate Databases per Bounded Context

+### Database strategies with Bounded Contexts

+- Different databases for every **Bounded Context** - This allows you to scale easily to microservices, but it may be an overengineering at the beginning. **Foreign keys are fictional** without any relationship (like in a microservice approach).
+- One database, different interfaces for each **Bounded Context** - This way, you will have the architecture and need to migrate the data if you need to go into microservices.
+Just make sure not to mix the interfaces. **Foreign keys are real**, but you **cannot use domain classes from another context**.
+- One database for the whole application - This approach is easier, but the code complexity and business logic may become so mixed up that it will be difficult to extract later. **Foreign keys are real**, and you are **allowed to use domain classes from another context**.

 > If you’re in a company where you share your database and it gets updated by hundreds of different processes, it's very hard to create the kind of models that we're talking about and then write software that does anything interesting with those models.

 Eric Evans